electric-sql/electric/website/docs/api/clients/elixir.md

 |> Stream.run()
 ```

 You can materialise the shape stream into a variety of data structures.
 For example by matching on insert, update and delete operations and applying them to a Map or an Ecto struct.
-(See the [redis-sync](https://github.com/electric-sql/electric/blob/main/examples/redis-sync/src/index.ts) example and Typescript [Shape class](https://github.com/electric-sql/electric/blob/main/packages/typescript-client/src/shape.ts) for reference).
+(See the [Redis example](/demos/redis) example and Typescript [Shape class](/docs/api/clients/typescript#shape) for reference).

 ### Ecto queries